Nomi Bergman, Director

 Doug Moore, Director

-Doug serves as President, CEO and representative director of Fujitsu Network Communications Inc. He oversees Fujitsu’s North American businesses providing network infrastructure and services.
-Doug's held a variety of positions in sales, marketing, development, manufacturing and engineering.
-He received his B.S in mechanical engineering from the University of Arizona and his M.B.A. from Arizona State University.
-Doug is a passionate supporter STEM education and the growth of the digital economy.
-He is chairman emeritus of Tech Titans, chairman and board member of Truenet Communications, advisory board member of iCode LLC, board member of Asociar LLC., and board member and treasurer of the Telecommunications Industry Association.
+Doug is a global technology executive advisor and recently retired President and CEO of Fujitsu North America, Inc., and head of the Americas region where he oversaw Fujitsu’s digital services businesses in the U.S., Canada, Latin America and the Caribbean.
+Doug’s previous work includes positions in sales, marketing, development, manufacturing and engineering.
+He received his B.S in mechanical engineering from the University of Arizona and M.B.A. from Arizona State University.
+Doug is a passionate supporter of STEM education and the growth of the digital economy.
+He is a board member and chairman emeritus of the Telecommunications Industry Association (TIA), member of the advisory board of the DFW Alliance of Technology and Women, advisory board member of iCode LLC, and Hall of Fame Inductee, board member, and chairman emeritus of Tech Titans.
 As an avid outdoorsman, he relishes all summer and winter sports.
-Doug especially enjoys his work as an Adaptive Spirit board member.
+Doug is passionate about being a good steward of the environment and along with his day jobs, owns and manages a working cattle ranch in Texas.
+He especially enjoys his work as an Adaptive Spirit board member.

 Brad Parobek, Director